rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 CCPA defines a business as a for-profit entity that collects consumer personal data and applies to all companies that serve California residents, whether they are physically placed in California or not.
-If the company meets at least one of the following thresholds, may be subject to compliance:
+The company may be subject to compliance if it meets at least one of the following thresholds:

 - Companies with at least \$25 million in annual revenue (applies to total revenue, not just revenue in California).